 The internationally acclaimed Choir of Trinity College is the flagship of Trinity’s musical life.

 During term-time, the Choir is primarily involved in the singing of services in the College Chapel.
-Evensong is sung twice a week, with the exception of 4 Sundays a year, when the Choir sings a Choral Eucharist.
+Evensong is sung twice a week, with the exception of two Sundays a year, when the Choir sings a Choral Eucharist.

 The Choir has collaborated with various orchestras, instrumental ensembles and conductors, including performances of JS Bach’s St Matthew Passion with Jeremy Summerly in 2011, the St John Passion with Stephen Layton in 2012 and Handel’s Messiah in 2016.
-In 2018 the Choir will perform the role of the semi-chorus in Edward Elgar’s ‘Dream of Gerontius’ with the Melbourne Symphony Orchestra and Sir Andrew Davis and will release the latest in a long line of CD recordings, a disc of Christmas Carols.
+In 2018 the Choir performed the role of the semi-chorus in Edward Elgar’s ‘Dream of Gerontius’ with the Melbourne Symphony Orchestra and Sir Andrew Davis, and will release the latest in a long line of CD recordings, a disc of Carols.

 Trinity College is particularly interested in championing new music by Australian composers.
-Recent performances include works by Richard Mills, Daniel Riley, Brett Dean, Lachlan McDonald, Joseph Twist, Calvin Bowman, Nigel Westlake and Brooke Shelley.
-2018 will see performances of a Mass by Ross Edwards and a newly commissioned piece from the Sydney-based composer Alice Chance.
+Recent performances include works by Alice Chance, Richard Mills, Daniel Riley, Brett Dean, Lachlan McDonald, Joseph Twist, Calvin Bowman, Nigel Westlake and Brooke Shelley.
+The Choir recently recorded a Mass by Ross Edwards and 2019 will see first performances of works by Brooke Shelley and Alice Chance.